WooCommerce offers tons of advantages to online store owners that operate in internationally-oriented ecommerce markets.

 - Sort by price (desc)

 In addition to this, you can also give the new default sorting a label.
 For example, if you go with Popularity, you might call it Sort by Popularity.
 This will show up on your site’s front-end.
-Finally, you can select sorting options to add to your shop and decide how many products to display per row and per page.
+Finally, you can select sorting options to add to your shop and decide how many products to display per row and per page by making a custom template.

 Click the Publish button to proceed.
 That’s all there is to it!
 Your WooCommerce products will now be sorted based on your custom product page sorting configuration.

 Let’s take a look at another method for sorting WooCommerce products.
-This will let you decide the exact position of each product.
+This will let you decide the exact position of each product by making a different custom template.

 Navigate to Products > All Products, hover over an item, and click the Edit link.
 Next, scroll down to the Product data section and click on the Advanced tab.
 From here, you can use the Menu Order option to set the exact position of this item.

-These sorting options are especially useful for online stores that have hundreds of products.
+These sorting options are especially useful for online stores that have hundreds of products, with individual product_meta.
 It makes it easy for online store owners to showcase the products they want at the top (for example, a specific product for promotional reasons).
 It also enhances the customer’s shopping experience and makes it easier for them to find products they would be most interested in.

-WooCommerce pages tend to include a lot of information about each product.
+WooCommerce pages tend to include a lot of information about each product, including custom fields you create.

 By customizing your WooCommerce product page layout, you can organize all of this information in a visually-appealing way.
 This tells the customers that you prioritize getting important product information across, which is great for enhancing your brand image and reputation.